solaranamnesis/joseph-daniel-guigniaut/la-venus-de-paphos/full-text-english.md

 And every beauty rob'd of his effect.
 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Wonder of time! (quoth she) this is my spight,
 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;That, you being dead, the day shou'd yet be light.'

+'Since thou art dead, lo! here I y
+Sorrow on love hereafter shall attend ;
+It shall be waited on with jealousy,
+Find sweet beginning, but unsavoury end,
+Ne'er settled equally to high or low;
+That all love's pleasures shall not match his woe.

+'It shall be fickle, false, and full of fraud,
+And shall be blasted in a breathing while,
+The bottom poison, and the top o'er-straw'd
+With sweets, that shall the sharpest sight beguile.
+The strongest body shall it make most weak,
+Strike the wise dumb, and teach the fool to speak.

+It shall be sparing, and too full of riot,

+Teaching decrepit age to tread the measures ;

+The staring ruffian shall it keep in quiet,

+Pluck down the rich, inrich the poor with treasures ; It shall be raging mad, and silly mild,
+Make the young old, the old become a child.

+‘It shall suspect where is no cause of fear;
+It shall not fear, where it should most mistrust ;
+It shall be merciful and too severe,
+And most deceiving when it seems most just:
+Perverse,jt shall be when it seems most toward,
+Put fear to valour, courage to the coward.

+It shall be cause of war and dire events,
+And set dissention 'twixt the son and sire;
+Subject and servile to all discontents,
+As dry combustious matter is to fire.
+Sith, in his prime, death doth my love destroy,
+They that love best their love shall not enjoy.

+By this the boy that by her side lay kill'd,

+Was melted like a vapour from her sight,

+And in his blood, that on the ground lay spill'd,

+A purple flower sprung up chequer'd with white, Resembling well his pale cheeks and the blood,
+Which in round drops upon their whiteness stood.

+She bows her head the new-sprung flower to smell, Comparing it to her Adonis' breath :
+And says, within her bosom it shall dwell,
+Since he himself is reft from her by death :
+She crops the stalk, and in the breach appears
+Green dropping sap, which she compares to tears.

+Poor flower! (quoth she) this was thy father's guise, (Sweet issue of a more sweet-smelling sire)

+For every little grief to wet his eyes,

+To grow unto himself was his desire,

+And so 'tis thine; but know it is as. good

+To wither in my breast, as in his blood.

+'Here was thy father's bed, here is my breast,
+Thou art the next of blood, and 'tis thy right :
+Lo! in this hollow cradle take thy rest,

+My throbbing heart shall rock thee day and night :
+There shall not be one minute of an hour,
+Wherein I will not kiss my sweet love's flower.

+'Thus weary of the world, away she hies,
+And yokes her silver doves, by whose swift aid,
+Their mistress mounted, thro' the empty skies
+In her light chariot quickly is convey'd ;
+Holding their course to Paphos, where their queen Means to immure herself, and not be seen.'—pp. 90—94.

+To return, however, from this digression.
+We now come to the introduction of the worship of this goddess into Cyprus, the history of which is thus given by Tacitus.
+According to the most ancient tradition, a certain king called Aerias, was the founder of the temple of Venus at Paphos.
+Some, however, pretend, that Aerias was an appellation of the goddess herself.
+According to a more modern opinion, the temple was consecrated by Cinyras, on the very spot where Venus first landed when she sprang from the sea.
+It is added that the science of the Haruspices and all the secrets of their art, were brought hither from foreign countries, by Tamiras, the Cilician, and that it was decreed that the descendants of these two families should prescribe in concert over every thing that related to public worship.
+Ina short time, however, in order that the royal family might in all respects be superior to the foreign race, the strangers renounced the science which they had introduced, and from that time forward, the priest consulted has always been a descendant of Cinyras.
+The male of all kinds of animals is offered up as a victim to the goddess ; but in looking into the future, the entrails of goats are always preferred.
+It is prohibited to stain the altars with blood ; prayers and a pure flame alone are offered upon them, and these altars, although in the open air, are never moistened by rain.
+The goddess is not represented under the human form ; the image is a circular block of stone, which, rising in the form of a cone, diminishes gradually from the base to the summit.
+The reason of this form is unknown.

+In his learned and curious dissertation, or Excursus, as he terms it, on this passage, M. Guigniaut confirms an opinion which we had previously entertained, respecting this ancient statue.
+He supposes it to be the symbol adored in Hindoostan, by the wor- shippers of Siva; but, in this instance, joined with the corresponding symbol, which, though admitted into the apparatus of several ancient religions, has always been covered by a thicker veil.
+He observes, that the Greeks, who were much addicted to borrowing foreign mythi, or fables, and mixing them with their national legends, had, in the worship of Venus, adhered more closely than usual to their own traditions.
+Cinyras, the founder of the temple,

+and a descendant in the sixth degree from Cephalus and Aurora, was the grandson of Cecrops, first king of Attica.
+From this tra- dition, it is inferred that Paphos, as well as several other cities of Cyprus, was founded by Athenian colonists, after the siege of Troy.
+A portion of the population of Cyprus, according to Herodotus, was of African origin, having come into the island from Ethiopia, or more probably from Egypt.
+M.Creuzer, indeed, discovers an Egyptian in Aérias, and observes, that the ancient name of this country, about which so much uncertainty, and so many fables prevail, was Aéria.
+M. Guigniaut, however, with whom, on this occasion, we are much more disposed to agree, thinks that the name of Aérias, or Aeria, attributed by many to the goddess her- self, has a natural affinity with that of Aous,* first king of the country, who is, in fact, no other than Tithon, or Phaeton, and means, child of Aurora.
+Possibly, also, Cinyras and Adonis ma be only one and the same person under different names ; in whic case, we should have here a striking example of a phenomenon b no means rare in the religions of antiquity, in which the God, the object of adoration, is also represented as the institutor of his own worship, as the first king and the first priest.
+In the first place, Adonis reigned in Cyprus, as well as Cinyras.
+The latter, on the other hand, was a native of Byblos, in Pheenicia, a city renowned for the worship of Adonis, or Thammuz, a deity purely Pheenician: he had erected a temple to Venus on mount Libanus, and, pursuing the genealogical thread with which we are now engaged, Adonis was his son, by a daughter of Pygmalion, king of Pheenicia.
+Now, the name of the latter was Gingras, the name also of a peculiar kind of flute used in Phoenicia to express mourning ; and the name of Cinyras, which is not at all unlike that of Gingras, while it ex- pressed tears and mourning, was also applied to an instrument of music.
+Let us add, that Adonis, the unfortunate lover of Venus, was known at Lacedemon under the name of Ciris, or Cyris, an appellation which might be derived from «vps and would in that case be merely a translation of the Pheenician Adonai, or Lord.
+It may be added, that Cinyras and his descendants were said to be buried in the temple at Paphos, and that Venus herself was also interred in the same spot, beside her lover, evidently confounded with Adonis.
+Milton, who had looked with a curious eye into the fables of antiquity, represents Astarte as the moon, in the following beautiful passage—

+With those in troop
+Came Ashtoreth, whom the Pheenicians called
+Astarte, Queen of Heaven, with crescent horns:
+To whose bright image nightly by the moon,

+** Aous was also a river of Chaonia.
+Palmer A Grentemenil.
+Ant.
+Greece.
+Descrip. p.
+144.'